kairos-io/kairos/docs/content/installation/device_pairing.md

 ## Pair the machine

-The VM once booted will print-out a QR code like the following:
+The VM once finished booting will print-out a QR code like the following:

 ![VirtualBox_test22_10_02_2022_20_56_36](https://user-images.githubusercontent.com/2420543/153488321-07e63e5f-d9e3-48ce-b551-8b457ece14a9.png?classes=border,shadow)

-You can use it to pair the machine, by either providing a photo or by just calling `c3os register` which will by default take a screenshot:
+You can use now the QR code to pair the machine by either providing a screenshot or photo of it, or by just calling `c3os register` which will take a screenshot by default:

 ```
 c3os register --reboot --device /dev/sda --config config.yaml
 ```

+We can also specify here if the machine after install needs to be rebooted (`--reboot`) or shut down (`--poweroff`).
+The cloud-init configuration file must be provided with the `--config` flag.

-Optionally we can specify an image where to extract the QR code from with:
+Optionally we can specify an image where to extract the QR code from, by specifying an image file as argument:

 ```
 c3os register --device /dev/sda --config config.yaml <file.png>